Contributing

 -

-For tools that don’t need to be built into the core, use the custom tool system instead.
-Custom tools are declarative — no TypeScript code required.
+For skills that don’t need to be built into the core, use the custom skill system instead.
+Custom skills are declarative, no TypeScript code required.

 Step-by-Step